 Post-Processing Architecture Photography

-You can use software such as Adobe Lightroom and Photoshop to convert images to black and white.
-And you can also use these software packages to create something abstract and other-worldly.
+And you can also use these software packages to create something abstract.

 Distortion can have a big effect in any field of photography.
 The assembly of the lenses and how they relate to the sensor creates unnatural warping.

-The other form of distortion comes from what is called Parallax Error.
+The other form of distortion comes from Parallax Error.
 This is down to your perspective and makes the images closer to the lens much bigger than the background.

-The transform tool in Lightroom is a very adaptive tool.
-It can help with perspective distortion easily.
+The ‘Transform’ tool in Lightroom is a very adaptive tool.
+It can help with perspective distortion.
 It uses a system of finding the lines you want to keep straight and changes the perspective of the image.